Brooklyn City Railroad: List of lines

+Electrification

+The Fort Hamilton and Hamilton Avenue lines were the first selected to have electric traction installed.

 Leased to Brooklyn Heights Railroad

 In 1893, the Long Island Traction Company (LIT), a holding company, acquired the Brooklyn Heights Railroad (BHRR), operator of a short cable car line on Montague Street in Brooklyn Heights and used this latter company as its operating arm.
 The BHRR obtained a 999-year operating lease on the Brooklyn City the same year.
 By this time the Brooklyn City operated 27 streetcar lines.

 Part of Brooklyn Rapid Transit System

-The LIT was foreclosed and reorganized in 1895 as the Brooklyn Rapid Transit Company (BRT), which soon acquired, through lease or stock ownership, most of the trolley and rapid transit lines in Brooklyn.
+The LIT was foreclosed and reorganized in 1895 as the Brooklyn Rapid Transit Company (BRT), which soon acquired, through lease or ownership interests in company's shares, most of the trolley and rapid transit lines in Brooklyn.

 The BRT (also known as "the rapid transit company" during its years of acquisition) became the public face of transportation in Brooklyn.
 Nevertheless, the BRT operated all of its lines through its operating companies, some of which were created just for that purpose, and others that were leased or subsidiaries, such as the Brooklyn City.
 Patrons may have noticed this in subtle ways, such as that streetcar transfers had the letters "B.C.R.R." imprinted on their face.